-Inspired by the raw artist studio spaces of the European modernists (gridded windows, exposed concrete), the spacious (by New York standards) guest rooms include custom wood sofas and chairs, cotton bedding, and minimalist fixtures.
+Suite-Me-Up: Inspired by the raw artist studio spaces of the European modernists (gridded windows, exposed concrete), the spacious (by New York standards) guest rooms include custom wood sofas and chairs, cotton bedding, and minimalist fixtures.
 Like other Ace hotels, there are also SMEG fridges, Tivoli radio’s, D’Angelico Guitars, Music Hall turntables, and vinyl record selections from Rough Trade.
 The top floor, two room Ace Suite comes with floor-to-ceiling windows and sweeping skyline views.

 ✅ free Wi-Fi • size matters: 287 rooms & suites (23-78m2) (248-835 sq ft) • hotel opened: July 2021 • architecture: Stonehill Taylor (New York) • interior design: Romand and Williams (New York) • parking possible nearby (charged) • pets allowed • 24-hour front desk • wheelchair accessible